 Conclusion

-In other words, the dishwasher isn’t designed to be the garbage disposal – and proper use requires the user to eliminate or rinse cups, dishes, pans, or silverware before loading the dishwasher.
+In other words, the dishwasher isn’t designed to be a garbage disposal, and proper use requires the user to eliminate or rinse cups, dishes, pans, or silverware before loading the dishwasher.

 Learning how to Restore dishwasher functions will save you time and greatly help you avoid dishwasher drainage issues in the future.